SamagraX-Stencil/stencil/sample/04-file-upload/README.md

 $ yarn run test:cov
 ```

-## Steps To Upload File
+## Steps To Upload Multiple Files

-Send a POST request in the given route: /files/upload-file
+Send a POST request in the given route: /files/upload-files

-The destination and file name should be passed along with the post request as query parameters.
+The destination should be passed along with the post request as query parameter.

+The files should be added in the request body (as form-data) with field-name(key) as 'files'

-The file should be attached in the request body (as form-data) with field-name(key) as 'file'
+The filenames should be added in the request body (as form-data) with field-name(key) as 'filenames'

+The files and and the filenames should be passed in form of arrays.

+Note: The number of files and filenames must be same and also in the correct order.

 API POST Request:
-/files/upload-file?destination=uploads&filename=ayush.txt

-The destination and filename fields can be set as per user's choice

-## Steps To Download File

-Send a GET request in the given route: /files/download/:destination

-Note: The deafult starting destination is /uploads of your root directory  (same level as that of node_modules directory)
-      'destination' is relative to this directory

-API GET Request:
-/files/download/resume

-The location of this file is 'your_project'/uploads/resume
+/files/upload-files?destination=uploads

 ## Stay in touch